Congress has a deal to expand the Child Tax Credit. Here's who would benefit.

 No, the deal in Congress doesn't include the return of the CTC's monthly payments, despite urging from anti-poverty advocates and Democratic lawmakers.

 Instead, families with children under 17 can claim the CTC when they file their annual tax returns.
-If they don't owe taxes or already getting a tax refund, they can get up to $1,800 added to their 2023 tax refund.
+If they don't owe taxes or are already getting a tax refund, they can get up to $1,800 added to their 2023 tax refund.
 (Most taxpayers will file their 2023 tax returns prior to April 15 this year.)

 for more features.